-- (i) The team will forfeit 10% (rounded up) of their completed laps at the time of switching to the replacement bike. - (ii) Once a 5-hour endurance team has switched to a backup bike they cannot switch back to the primary bike. - All fuel, tools, and equipment, except for fire extinguishers, must be placed behind the pit wall and off the asphalt, except when in actual use. - k) 3-hour riders on a team may share or use different bikes, in any combination, so long as those bikes have been registered and pass tech for the team challenge race. - (i) 3-hour teams are only allowed a single transponder for all bikes/riders on the team. - (ii) Switching bikes is permitted when a team's transponder is back in the pits and installed on the replacement bike.
-That means if a bike crashes or experiences a mechanical issue out on the course the team can retrieve the transponder, bring it to their pit, and continue the race. - (iii) Bikes on the same team are not required to use the same competition number. - 2) FAILURE ON COURSE - a) Team members may bring fuel, parts or tools to the area. - b) Team members must follow instructions given by the Corner Captain. - c) Assistance may be given in starting or moving the motorcycle. - d) Failure to obey a Corner Captain may result in penalties or disqualification. - e) Any bike that leaves the hot track or hot pit areas is disqualified. - 3) During any pit road or on-course refueling procedures, one crew member must be standing directly in front of the front wheel with a 10BC extinguisher at the ready.
+- (i) The team will forfeit 10% (rounded up) of their completed laps at the time of switching to the replacement bike. - (ii) Once a 5-hour endurance team has switched to a backup bike they cannot switch back to the primary bike. - j) All fuel, tools, and equipment, except for fire extinguishers, must be placed behind the pit wall and off the asphalt, except when in actual use. - k) 3-hour riders on a team may share or use different bikes, in any combination, so long as those bikes have been registered and pass tech for the team challenge race. - (i) 3-hour teams are only allowed a single transponder for all bikes/riders on the team. - (ii) Switching bikes is permitted when a team's transponder is back in the pits and installed on the replacement bike.
+That means if a bike crashes or experiences a mechanical issue out on the course the team can retrieve the transponder, bring it to their pit, and continue the race. - (iii) Bikes on the same team are not required to use the same competition number.

+2) FAILURE ON COURSE

+- a) Team members may bring fuel, parts or tools to the area. - b) Team members must follow instructions given by the Corner Captain. - c) Assistance may be given in starting or moving the motorcycle. - d) Failure to obey a Corner Captain may result in penalties or disqualification. - e) Any bike that leaves the hot track or hot pit areas is disqualified. - 3) During any pit road or on-course refueling procedures, a dedicated individual standing on the hot side of the pit wall with unobstructed access to the bike, holding a 5BC or larger fire extinguisher standing a safe distance (between 6 and 10 feet away recommended), with pin pulled and hose aimed at the bike. one crew member must be standing directly in front of the front wheel with a 5BC extinguisher at the ready.
 While refueling, the rider must be off the motorcycle and the motorcycle must be securely supported by a mechanical stand.
 No other work may be performed on any motorcycle in the pit box while refueling.